Pragith/pragith/pragith-net/app/content/blog/2025/2025-06-18-self-healing-infrastructure-incident.md

 7. Closed the PagerDuty ticket.

 The on-call engineer read the report at 9 AM and smiled.
 The future of Ops is delegation.

+## What I Would Require

+Every self-healing action must produce a clear audit trail and a diff of what changed.
+If the agent fixes something, it must also explain it.

+I would also restrict automation to low-risk fixes first.
+Trust is earned by a hundred small wins, not one heroic save.